 Fundamentals of eCommerce: Establishing Trust Online through Website Design, Presentation, and Content

 Establishing and maintaining trust as a seller is a fundamental component of eCommerce.
-Obviously, trust is multi-faceted; however, in this post, we discuss ways to leverage website design, presentation, and content to enhance perceptions of trustworthiness.
+Obviously, trust is multi-faceted; however, in this post, we discuss ways to leverage website design, presentation, and content to enhance perceptions of trustworthiness and improve store outcomes.

 Specifically, we explore: